cp4r3z/adventofcode-ts-2024/README.md

 ## Day 06
 *Grid* problem.
 Part 2 involves running the simulation many times, and is a good candidate for worker threads.

+## Day 07
+Permutations and function pointers.
+The solution runs very slow (50s).
+A lot of Copilot was used here with impressive results.

 # Setup

 ## Building